PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-11 10:00:51
+Last updated: 2024-04-11 10:01:26
-Random Quote: This is Stannis Baratheon.
-The man will fight to the bitter end and then some.  -  Tywin Lannister
+Random Quote: A reader lives a thousand lives before he dies.
+The man who never reads lives only one.  -  Jojen Reed